 All Young Artists are responsible for their own transportation and vehicle during their residence in Miami.

-Every season FGO seeks sponsors for each Young Artist to assist in covering the costs of stipends, voice instruction, and other training and career development activities.
+Every season FGO seeks sponsors for each Young Artist to assist in covering the costs of stipends, and other training and career development activities.
 Learn more about artists for the current season.

 Young Artist Sponsor: $15,000